chloevoyer/chloevoyer.github.io/_pages/service.md

 Member of a Knowledge User Committee for (2) studies:

-1. _A participatory study on EDI and corporate carewashing experiences of equity-deserving youth._
+1. _A participatory study on EDI and corporate carewashing experiences of equity-deserving youth_ (2024--present).
-2. _The DREAM BIG consortium: An initiative to harmonization and data analysis plan._
+2. _The DREAM BIG consortium: An initiative to harmonization and data analysis plan_ (2023-present).

-- _COVID-related mental health problems and resiliency in young adults to inform intervention policy from pre-pandemic levels of maternal environmental adversity and mood_
+   - _COVID-related mental health problems and resiliency in young adults to inform intervention policy from pre-pandemic levels of maternal environmental adversity and mood._

 ### conference organization